dudadornelles/psychic/README.md

 ## Getting Started

-I swear I looked at them but all but C Unit testing libraries they just didn't work the way I wanted.
+I swear I looked at all of them but C Unit testing libraries they just didn't work the way I wanted.
 I was thinking one should be able to do this:

 ```sh
 $ pip install psychic